WheresMarco/WordNote/README.md

 *  You can now post code without WordNote screwing it up

 ## Installation
-### Easy install
-Search for the plugin on your WordPress-install and click install.
-Grab a cup of coffee.

 ### Hard install
 1. Upload the "WordNote" folder to the "/wp-content/plugins/" directory
 2. Activate the plugin through the 'Plugins' menu in WordPress